EstherSlabbert/tech230_AWS/aws_ec2_instance.md

 ![connect](connect1.png)

-Your terminal should return if it is the first time you log in to your EC2 instance:
+Your terminal should return the following if it is the first time you log in to your EC2 instance:

 ![authenticate](authenticate.png)